 Martha’s Vineyard is one of a cluster of islands formed when the last glacier grounded to a halt 10,000 years ago.
 Lots of rocks around here, and fog, some very strong currents and 20 miles of ocean to get there.
 You need to know what you are doing.
 All that said, it is one of the most special cruising grounds in the United States.
 If you love seafood you will be in heaven!

 The gateway to the area is Cuttyhunk Harbor.
 Getting to Cuttyhunk from Narragansett Bay is straightforward with little current and open ocean.
 From our base it Barrington it is 35 miles, so it is a full day, but not an exhausting one.
 If you break it up with an overnight near Newport it is an easy hop.

 Sail on a captained catamaran or a monohull.
-We will have a 44’ catamaran with 4 private cabins and 4 heads available captained by an ASA instructor who has sailed these waters forever, and a captained 1991 Hunter 43 (with local ASA instructor) with two and a half heads and three cabins.
-You can either build your skills; or lay back and enjoy the sights.
+We will have a 40’ catamaran with 3 private cabins and 2 heads available captained by an ASA instructor who has sailed these waters forever, and a captained 42′ Bavaria, 2 cabins and 2 heads (with local ASA instructor) You can either build your skills; or lay back and enjoy the sights.
 Meals and chores will be rotated among the crew and guests so it will be evenly shared.
 Getting ASA certification for various courses is available including Cruising Catamaran.

 The flotilla is hosted by Narragansett Sailing School’s owner Mary Goff.
 Mary runs the business and has extensive cruising experience and will do the trip planning with you the first evening.

 - $1,995 per person on the Bavaria 42 monohull

 - $3,500 for two (shared cabin) on the Bavaria 42 monohull